graphprotocol/graph-improvement-proposals/gips/0058-indexing-fees.md

 In this section, we address some of the frequently asked question that arise when replacing curation with indexing fees.

 **How do Indexers know which subgraphs to index?**
-They can be notified that they have been selected to index a subgraph at their posted price.
+They can be notified (e.g. via Discord, Telegram, POI radio, email) that they have been selected to index a subgraph at their posted price.
+We leave it open to the community to decide the best approach for notifications.

 **What is an Indexer’s incentive to index the subgraph if they are selected?**
 They will receive a payment equal to their posted price multiplied by the subgraph gas used to index.